Build an Embeddings index from a data source

 if not name or not re.search(r"background|(?<!.*?results.*?)discussion|introduction|reference", name.lower()):

-document = (uid, tokens, None)
+document = (uid, text, None)

 count += 1